vinamra57/gitstory/docs/dev/test-guide.md

 ## Running Tests

 You call the `tox run` command to run the entire test suite and linter, once everything is setup.
-This also runs the tests by installing the dependencies to a new folder then running it there, so that it is sandboxed from the development enviroment.
+This also runs the tests by installing the dependencies to a new folder (named .tox) then running it there, so that it is sandboxed from the development enviroment.

 ## Adding tests
 Tests are `def` functions without any parameters (other than `self` if in a test class) containing `assert` statements. <br>